cycles-transfer-station/cts/ARCHITECTURE.md

 In the cm_tc, orders are known as 'positions' and order-matches are known as 'trades'.
 A single position can have many trades.

-Each cm_tc canister creates two types of storage canisters, one for storing the logs of each position, known as the cm_positions_storage canisters, and one for storing the logs of each trade, known as the cm_trades_storage canisters.
+Each cm_tc canister creates two types of storage canisters, one for storing the position-logs, known as the cm_positions_storage canisters, and one for storing the trade-logs, known as the cm_trades_storage canisters.
 A single cm_tc can create many cm_positions_storage canisters and many cm_trades_storage canisters.

 ## CANISTERS

-### 'cts
+### cts
 The canister referred to in this codebase as the 'cts' canister is the frontend "asset" canister, serving certified frontend files to the browser.
 At this time this is it's only purpose and has no connection to the trading market.
 The code for this 'cts' canister is located at `rust/canisters/cts` in this repo.
 This is a top-level canister and will be controlled by the SNS root canister.